Saint Peter: Patronage

-Revisionist views
+Nontraditional views

 L. Michael White suggests that there was a serious division between Peter's Jewish Christian party and Paul's Hellenizing party, seen in, e.g., the Incident at Antioch, which later Christian accounts have downplayed.

-Another revisionist view was developed by supporters of the Christ myth theory, which holds that the figure of Peter is largely a development from mythological doorkeeper figures.
+A view was developed by the supporters of the Christ myth theory, which holds that the figure of Peter is largely a development from mythological doorkeeper figures.
 According to Arthur Drews and George Albert Wells, if there was a historical Peter, then all that is known about him is the brief mentions in the Epistle to the Galatians.